Yandy Díaz Preview, Player Props: Rays vs. Red Sox

 Yandy Díaz At The Plate

-- Diaz has 146 hits and an OBP of .398 to go with a slugging percentage of .502.
-All three of those stats lead Tampa Bay hitters this season.

-- Among the qualified hitters in MLB action, he ranks fifth in batting average, seventh in on-base percentage, and 19th in slugging.
+- Among qualified hitters in MLB play, he ranks fifth in batting average, sixth in on-base percentage, and 19th in slugging.

-- Diaz has reached base via a hit in 83 games this year (of 116 played), and had multiple hits in 45 of those games.

-- In 37.1% of his games this year, Diaz has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in seven contests.
+- In 43 games this year (36.8%), Diaz has picked up an RBI, and in 15 of those games (12.8%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

+- He has scored a run in 63 games this season, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.